jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   - **detention conditions** means the standard conditions of a sentence of home detention set out in section 80C and any special conditions imposed by the court on an offender under section 80D
   - **detention end date** means the date on which an offender who is subject to a sentence of home detention ceases to be subject to detention conditions
   - **determinate sentence of imprisonment** means a sentence of imprisonment for a fixed term
+  - **digital communication** has the meaning given in section 4 of the Harmful Digital Communications Act 2015
   - **District Court** includes the Youth Court
   - **drug or alcohol condition** means a condition of a sentence of supervision, intensive supervision, or home detention, or a post-detention or post-imprisonment condition,—
     (a) that is imposed under section 52(2)﻿(bb), 54I(3)﻿(ba), 80D(4)﻿(ca), 80N(1) and (2)﻿(b), or 93(1) or (2)﻿(b); and